 If you love art, then Victoria is the place for you!
 With countless art exhibits ranging from modern to advant guarde, you won't be disappointed.
 Some of our favorite art exhibits to visit are:

-- Art Gallery of Greater Victoria: About a 5-minute drive (1.5 miles / 2.4 kms) from downtown Victoria.
+- Art Gallery of Greater Victoria: 5-minute drive (1.5 miles / 2.4 kms) from downtown Victoria.

 - Madron Gallery: Located in downtown Victoria.